Estimation of a Structural Break Point in Linear Regression Models: Monte Carlo Simulation

-Table \ref{table:rmse_fini_stationary} provides the RMSE, the bias and the standard error for the finite sample distribution.
-The values are extremely close to those computed using the in-fill asymptotic distribution in Table \ref{table:rmse_infill_stationary}.
-We can see that for all $\rho_0 \in \{0.15, 0.3, 0.5, 0.7, 0.85\}$ and $d_0 \in \{1,2,4\}$, the RMSE of the estimator $\hat{\rho}_{NEW}$ is smaller than that of $\hat{\rho}_{LS}$ in finite sample.
-The RMSE in limit distribution shows the same results.
-The break point estimator outperforms the LS estimator uniformly in terms of the RMSE.
-The difference in asymptotic RMSE of the two estimators are minimized when $(\rho_0,d_0) = (0.15,4)$ and maximized when $(\rho_0,d_0) = (0.5,1)$.
-We can see a trade-off of slightly larger bias but a large decrease in standard error for $\hat{\rho}_{NEW}$ compared to $\hat{\rho}_{LS}$, that leads to a decrease in RMSE.
+Table \ref{table:rmse_fini_stationary} provides the RMSE, the bias, and the standard error for the finite sample distribution.
+For all $\rho_0$ and $d_0$ values considered, the RMSE of the estimator $\hat{\rho}_{NEW}$ is smaller than that of $\hat{\rho}_{LS}$ in the finite sample.
+A comparison of asymptotic RMSE shows the same results qualitatively (see Appendix C).
+A trade-off emerges of slightly larger bias but a large decrease in standard error for $\hat{\rho}_{NEW}$ compared to $\hat{\rho}_{LS}$, which leads to a decrease in RMSE.
+When $\rho_0 = 0.5$, both bias and standard error of the new estimator is smaller than the LS estimator.

-Figures \ref{fig:finitedist_r15}, \ref{fig:finitedist_r30} and \ref{fig:finitedist_r85} shows the finite sample distribution of the two estimator under $\rho_0 = 0.15, 0.30$ and 0.85.
-In finite sample the LS estimator performs particularly worse when $\rho_0 = 0.15$ or 0.85, and $d_0 = 1$ is small.
-Under these parameter values, the tri-modal LS estimator distribution becomes bi-modal with modes at zero and one.
-In contrast, the new break point estimator has an unique mode at the true break $\rho_0$, or at a point very close to true value.
-This finite sample property of the break point estimator holds uniformly across breaks $\rho_0 \in [0.15, 0.85]$ for all $d_0$ values considered; the distributions look similar to Figures \ref{fig:finitedist_r15}, \ref{fig:finitedist_r30} and \ref{fig:finitedist_r85} and are omitted here.
-This implies that regardless of the true break point, the new estimator outperforms, or is not worse off than the LS estimator in finite sample under a small break magnitude.
-This result is quite strong because the performance of the new estimator is superior or at least as reliable as the LS estimator.
+Figures \ref{fig:finitedist_r30} and \ref{fig:finitedist_r85} show the finite sample distribution of the two estimators under $\rho_0 = 0.30$, and 0.85.
+Under $\rho_0 = 0.30$, the finite sample distribution of $\hat{\rho}_{LS}$ is tri-modal, whereas the $\hat{\rho}_{NEW}$ has an unique mode at $\rho_0$ for all $d_0$ values considered.
+When the true break point is near the boundaries of the optimization space and the break magnitude is small ($\rho_0 = 0.85$ and $d_0 = 1$), the LS estimator performs particularly worse.
+The tri-modal LS estimator distribution becomes bi-modal with modes at $\alpha$ and $1-\alpha$.
+Under these parameter values, the new estimator has its drawbacks; the finite sample distribution is relatively flat.
+This is partly due to trimming the optimization space, which is not necessary for our estimation method.
+Without trimming ($\alpha = 0$), the finite sample distribution of our break point estimator has a unique mode at $\rho_0$ for all parameter values considered.

+In short, the break point estimator is preferable than the LS estimator in terms of RMSE, under small break magnitudes.
+The weight function biases the estimator toward the median in trade-off to a significant decrease in standard error.
+When a break occurs near the boundaries, we need to be careful, because the new estimator can also be problematic.
+I suggest minimizing the trimming fraction $\alpha$ and using the new break point estimator.